bradbeck/ko-vault/README.md

 vault server -dev -dev-root-token-id root -dev-listen-address 0.0.0.0:8200
 ```

-In a separate shell go about starting a kubernetes cluster with [colima](https://github.com/abiosoft/colima) and configure
+In a separate shell start a kubernetes cluster with [colima](https://github.com/abiosoft/colima) and configure
 kubernetes authorization in Vault for that cluster.

 ```bash